 Landfill Expansion - The current cell of the landfill will be at capacity in the near future.
-By 2016 the City will move the majority of its operations to a new cell which will cost \$3.0 million to install.
-Reclamation of the existing facility will be completed in 2016 with a portion of the area designated for the City's centralized composting site.
+By 2017 the City will move the majority of its operations to a new cell which will cost \$3.0 million to install.
+Reclamation of the existing facility will be completed in 2017 with a portion of the area designated for the City's centralized composting site.

-In the next two years City plans to spend \$1.6 million on the centralized composting project.
-The pilot project was completed in 2011 and an analysis has been conducted to determine the feasibility of city wide composting.
+Over the next 3 years the City will continue its investment on the centralized composting project. .
 Composting will divert waste from the Solid Waste Facility, reduce greenhouse gas emissions associated with production of methane in the landfill and produce a finished product which is marketable in Yellowknife and usable for many City projects including cover material for the landfill closure.
+The first phase of the project was rolled out in 2014 with one neighbourhood participating.
+To date, \$1.2 million has been invested and over the next three years an additional \$2.2 million will be spent

-The planned expenditures over the next ten years are \$4.3 million for maintaining the Solid Waste Facility and replacement of equipment.
+The planned expenditures over the next ten years are \$3.6 million for maintaining the Solid Waste Facility and replacement of equipment.